-Dutch officials say they caught Russian spies targeting chemical weapons body
+Netherlands officials say they caught Russian spies targeting chemical weapons body

 GRU hackers blamed

-In statements Thursday, British, Australian and New Zealand authorities attributed four high-profile cyber attacks to GRU-backed hackers.
+In statements Thursday, British, Australian and New Zealand authorities attributed four high-profile cyberattacks to GRU-backed hackers.
 The attacks targeted four sectors that impact people's daily lives -- democracy, transport, media and sport.
 They were:

 Bad Rabbit